arkency/posts/posts/2017-10-02-event-sourcing-whole-app-opinions.md

 - you have to think about corrections in event sourced system (i.e. fixing typo in the data) — not that straightforward with immutable events as it was with CRUD
 - it's a different style of problem analysis and it can be more expensive
 - there are times it actually becomes easier to event-source but as rule you really don’t want to event-source everything
-- it should not be your top-level architecture (it should be sone kind of event-driven though)
+- it should not be your top-level architecture (it should be some kind of event-driven though)

-After learning from Greg, let's examine what **Udi Dahan** has to say on [similar topic](http://udidahan.com/2011/04/22/when-to-avoid-cqrs/):
+After learning from Greg, let's examine what **Udi Dahan** says on [similar topic](http://udidahan.com/2011/04/22/when-to-avoid-cqrs/):

 > Most people using CQRS (and Event Sourcing too) shouldn’t have done so.